Gluten Free Egg Substitutes

 For those who are also completely egg-free, you may find this list of egg substitutes very helpful.
 There are 3 basic purposes of using egg in a recipe: to moisten, to bind ingredients together, or to leaven (rise).
 Depending on the purpose, will depend upon the egg substitute used.
 Using an egg substitute is a great way to lower your cholesterol and calorie intake, as well.
-I especially like the use flax seed meal as an egg replacer.
+I especially like the use of flax seed meal as an egg replacer.
 Though agar-agar works very well, too, it is quite expensive.
+I am constantly discovering new gluten free egg substitutes.
+So check back often.
+I usually add a dated update for new discoveries.

 Egg Substitute Choices

-• Tapioca Gel is by far the best egg replacer, and the least expensive: 1 cup water, plus 2 1/2 teaspoons tapioca flour/starch – whisk well in a small sauce pan; on medium high heat, bring to a boil; whisk for about 30 seconds (it will be translucent); set aside to cool completely until it turns into a gel consistency.
-If it too thick water it down with room temperature water.
+- Tapioca Gel makes a wonderful egg replacer for leavening, and is the least expensive: 1 cup water, plus 2 1/2 teaspoons tapioca flour/starch – whisk well in a small sauce pan; on medium high heat, bring to a boil; whisk for about 30 seconds (it will be translucent); set aside to cool completely until it turns into a gel consistency.
+If it is too thick, water it down with room temperature water.
 Use in equal amount to substitute whole eggs.
-There is 3¼ tablespoons in one large egg. discard unused portion, as it will lose its consistency and effectiveness in a few hours.
+There is 3¼ tablespoons in one large egg.
+Discard unused portion as it will lose its consistency and effectiveness in a few hours.
+This works well in recipes not needing leavening qualities, though it does provide some leavening.

-• Baking Powder, Oil and Water: Mix together well, 2 tablespoons water, 1 tablespoon cooking oil, and 2 tablespoons baking powder.
+- Baking Powder, Oil and Water: Mix together well, 2 tablespoons water, 1 tablespoon cooking oil, and 2 teaspoons baking powder.

-• Avocado makes another great egg substitute.
-I use it in homemade ice cream!
+- Avocado makes another great egg substitute.
+I use it in homemade ice cream and chocolate ganache!
 No need to cook it either!
 1 avocado = about 2 eggs or less. (high in fat, but is good fat) It is best used as a substitute when the egg called for in the recipe is used for added fat.

-• Xanthan gum may be used to replace one egg in a recipe.
+- Xanthan gum may be used to replace one egg in a recipe.
 Whip together 1/4 teaspoon of xanthan gum in 1/4 cup water.
+It has no leavening properties.

-• Meatloaf, Stuffing, and Hamburger Egg Substitute: Whip together 1 cup water and 1/2 cup gluten free flour in a blender until it thickens.
+- Meatloaf, Stuffing, and Hamburger Egg Substitute: Whip together 1 cup water and 1/2 cup gluten free flour in a blender until it thickens.
 Add to a bowl and cook over a simmering sauce pan with a bit of water for 45-60 minutes.
 Whip until fluffy.
 Add 1 tablespoon oil and a pinch of salt.
 Use 3 tablespoons as an egg substitute.
+(UPDATE: You can also use starch, arrowroot is my favorite to create a light fluffy adhesive to meatloaf and the like.
+To substitute one whole egg, mix 1 tablespoon arrowroot with 2 tablespoons of water.
+One large egg contains about 3 tablespoons of liquid.)

-• Extra Baking Powder: If using any of the above in baking and the original purpose of the egg was as a leavening agent (for rising), add extra baking powder to the recipe.
-If the recipe calls for baking powder, then 4 times that amount in baking soda, not to exceed 1 teaspoon baking powder per cup.
-Any more than that will cause the product to be bitter.
-In addition, adding a teaspoon or two of apple cider vinegar will also lighten up your baking recipes and cause bubbles to form when mixed with the baking soda, which results in little holes, a lighter and airy end product.
+- Vinegar: In addition, adding a teaspoon or two of apple cider vinegar will also lighten up your baked recipes and cause bubbles to form when mixed with baking soda, which results in little holes, a lighter and airy end product.
 Whipping your liquids will also help lighten the end product.

-Note: These substitutes do not work well in recipes that call for a lot of egg such as souffles and meringues.
-Though I know some vegans who use whipped, soft tofu in souffles.
+These substitutes do not work well in recipes that call for a lot of egg such as souffles and meringues.
+I do know some vegans who use whipped, soft tofu in soufflés successfully, though.

 Enjoy!